safespring/web/content/blogg/2024/2024-08-vmware-exit.md

 ## Background

-VMware was a leading software company in the field of on-premise datacenter virtualization technology that creates an abstraction layer over computer hardware.
-In many ways VMware pioneered the usage of virtual servers on top of "common off the shelf" (COTS) Intel based server hardware during the 2000s.
+VMware was a leading software company in the field of on-premise datacenter virtualisation technology that creates an abstraction layer over computer hardware.
+In many ways VMware pioneered the usage of virtual servers on top of "common off the shelf" (COTS) Intel-based server hardware during the 2000s.
-They became the first choice for many on-premise datacenter workloads even though other and less known alternativs did and do exist
+They became the first choice for many on-premise data centre workloads even though other and less known alternatives did and do exist.

 ## The Safespring alternative

-Safespring uses the OpenStack and CEPH open source projects to build production quality Infrastructure as a Service in multiple physical datacenter locations in the Nordics.
+Safespring uses the OpenStack and CEPH open source projects to build production quality Infrastructure as a Service in multiple physical data centre locations in the Nordics.
 At the core, both VMware and OpenStack are all about managing virtual machines (VMs), thus, Safespring ought to be a great alternative to VMware, right?
 Well, as always, it depends!
 Most of all, it depends on your